gaperez64/epad/README.md

 - [X] A recursive-style algorithm to keep finding nonincreasing subformulas to treat with the procedure above.

-## WIP: Symbolic normalization
+## Symbolic normalization
-TBD
+To check whether a system is increasing for some symbolic order, we can consider all orders and check if some of them gives an empty set of nonincreasing basis of the submodule arising from the order restriction!
+Then, in the symbolic case, we're done; in the semantic case, we still need to consider all of them and normalize.

 ## Dependencies
-For now, Z3 and flint
+For now, Z3, pyyaml and flint